COVESA/vehicle-edge/docker-compose/README.md

   SPDX-License-Identifier: MPL-2.0
 -->

-# Start the whole VAPP Stack on your local machine using docker-compose
+# Start the Vehicle Edge stack on your local machine using docker-compose

 ## Prerequisites